 All the same, you shouldn’t discount those bargain-basement, kickabout apartments – such as those in the Horizons d’Huez.
 And if staying somewhere like that means the difference between skiing and not skiing – well, we know which we’d rather do.
 Go for it.

 Well-planned ski-in ski-out places

 Le Village is a collection of five purpose-built ski in-ski out chalets run by British tour operator VIP, and is the best place to stay in town.
 It’s right at the top of Alpe d’Huez in a little huddle of buildings near the Rond Point des Pistes and the DMC gondola – with five different lifts to choose from when you click into your skis each morning.
 The style is sleek and modern, and while they’re not – by modern gazillionaire standards – properly luxurious, they are very comfortable.
-One of them, Club Chateau, is a seven-bedroom chalet that is rentable by the room.
-Our reporters stayed here recently.
+One of them, VIP Club Chateau, is a seven-bedroom chalet that is rentable by the room.
+One of our reporters stayed there recently.
 He doesn’t like chalets much, but says “Wild horses wouldn’t have to tug very hard to get me back inside”.
 The property sleeps 15 people, has a hot tub, sauna, open fire and magnificent views from the balconies.